This post may contain affiliate links. Please read our disclosure.

 Review score: 3 stars

-You technically don’t even have to cook this as it’s pre-cooked, but I opted to cook the Palmini for 5 minutes since it seemed very salty to me right out of the bag.
-Once cooked, it had a pleasant texture and no impact on my blood sugar.
-It doesn’t taste like pasta though, it tastes like hearts of palm, which is what it is.
+You technically don’t even have to cook this, since it’s pre-cooked, but I opted to cook the Palmini for 5 minutes since it seemed very salty right out of the bag.
+Once cooked, it had a pleasant texture and did not affect my blood sugar.
+It doesn’t taste like pasta, though; it tastes like hearts of palm, which is what it is.

 Explore Edamame Spaghetti